 A Bundesliga game is filled with micro and macro events that can give people a great diversity of betting options.
-Like the bets could span from a mere corner count in a game to the early prediction for the team that’ll get relegated in the season.
+There are traditional bets such as 1X2 betting and Asian handicaps, but also markets such as the number corners in a game or cards given.

 Here’s a brief list of events you can place your bets on:

 - Events related to a given game: Goals, Assists, Winners, losers, etc.

 - Based on overall season awards: Winner of the golden boot, Golden Glove, Player of the season, Manager of the season, etc.

 - Relegation, qualification, sacking, and appointments: Manager to be sacked next, teams to qualify for UCL and UEL, manager to be appointed, etc.

 Given below is a brief of some of the most common bets that are available in the Bundesliga betting market: